-You can leave CDF as file format.
+You can leave CDF as the file format.
 Now click Select objects and select blocks you want to extract.
-In this sample you can select everything.
+In this sample, you can select everything.
 AutoCAD will process only blocks with attributes.

 Notice that the columns are also blocks.
 But ATTEXT will not process it because they don’t have attributes.